edamametechnologies/edamame_posture_cli/README.md

 - Network monitoring and whitelist enforcement without external connectivity
 - Local-only security controls for sensitive or air-gapped environments
 - All the monitoring capabilities without domain registration

+### Preventing Supply Chain Attacks

+EDAMAME Posture provides critical protection against supply chain attacks in CI/CD pipelines:

+1. **Network Egress Monitoring**: Continuously monitors all outbound connections from your CI/CD runners
+2. **Whitelist Enforcement**: Only allows connections to approved endpoints, blocking malicious outbound traffic
+3. **Real-Time Anomaly Detection**: Flags suspicious network activity that could indicate compromise
+4. **Exit Code Integration**: Automatically fails builds when security violations are detected

+**Real-world example**: When the popular GitHub Action tj-actions/changed-files was compromised (CVE-2025-30066), attackers modified it to leak CI/CD secrets by making unauthorized network calls to fetch a malicious payload from gist.githubusercontent.com.
+EDAMAME Posture's network monitoring would have detected and blocked this exact attack pattern, preventing the compromise by:

+1. Identifying the unexpected connection to gist.githubusercontent.com
+2. Verifying this domain wasn't in the approved whitelist
+3. Failing the pipeline with a non-zero exit code
+4. Providing detailed logs showing the exact violation

+This zero-trust approach to CI/CD networking effectively prevents malicious payloads from being executed, protecting your repositories from credential theft and further compromise.

 ### Recommended CI/CD Integration Pattern